Struggling to get interviews?

 Here’s an example of a mechanical engineer job description:

-Here are some keywords that a candidate applying for this position should highlight:
+Here are some keywords that someone applying for this position should highlight:

 - Computational fluid dynamics (CFD)